RealIndrit/blender-import-openctm/README.md

 Import OpenCTM (.ctm)
 ====================

-This Blender plugin (add-on) allows you to import files in OpenCTM file format.
+This Blender plugin (add-on) allows you to import/export files in OpenCTM file format.

 ## What it imports:
 - Meshdata
 - UV Coordinates
+- Color Data (attributemap with name 'Color' with data RGBA)

+## What it imports:
+- Meshdata
+- UV Coordinates
+- Normals
 - Color Data (attributemap with name 'Color' with data RGBA)

 ## Install